 In this example, we had four subV7 chords together in sequence.

-We can also have the extended sequences II – V:
+We can also have extended II – V progression:

-Very well, now you can have fun experiencing the “taste” of this chord.
-Some extensions really used to subV7 are the flatted 9th and 5th.
-We will still see other applications to subV7 along our learning here in the website.
-If you are enjoying our studies and thinking that Simplifying Theory useful, help to spread it so that we can be even better!
+Okay, now you can play with the taste of this chord.
+Some extensions widely used for the subV7 are the flat 9th and 5th.
+We will also see many other applications of subV7 throughout our learning process here in the website.